On this page

 - Required inputs:

-case_watch_id; optional filters (date range, docket number, judge, jurisdiction, document type). - Returns: docket entries with
+case_idorcase_watch_id; optional filters (date range, docket number, judge, jurisdiction, document type). - Returns: docket activity entries.
+Document-backed entries include

-docket_number,document_idfor tool calls, optional compactcitation_ref, and, in citation-bearing modes,citation_mapbrowser filing links. - Next step:
+document_idfor tool calls, optional compactcitation_ref, and, in citation-bearing modes,citation_mapbrowser filing links.
+RSS-only entries include activity/RSS identifiers anddocument_search_available=false. - Next step:

-search_withinorread_texton a specific filing. - Example: List the first-day filings in this case with docket numbers.
+search_withinorread_texton a specific filing only when an entry hasdocument_search_available=true. - Example: List the first-day filings in this case with docket numbers.

 #Search and retrieval